A reflection on hope, identity, and the lives we imagine for ourselves.

 We tell ourselves we are waiting for the right moment, not realizing that life is happening while we wait.

 Recently, I pulled several pieces from the back of my closet.
 Some no longer fit.
-Some no longer suited who I am and some, surprisingly, fit perfectly.
+Some no longer reflected who I am.
+Most were donated, happily sent off to find a new life with someone else.

-I realized I had spent years assuming I wasn't ready for them.
+I realized I had spent years assuming I wasn't ready to wear it.
 The truth was that I had been ready all along.

 Perhaps the future version of ourselves is not a destination.
 Perhaps she is simply the accumulation of small acts of courage practiced in the present.